-The current provisions enabling the Interim Flow Plan should be updated based on best available information and trialled as soon as possible to identify and address technical issues with its implementation.
-The Commission understands that technical issues with implementing the provisions enabling the Interim Flow Plan include the need for improved gauging and understanding of system losses.
-However, this should not be a deterrent to trialling its implementation to better understand constraints and resolving them.
-Upstream plans and the Plan itself should be amended as necessary to allow the routine implementation of updated provisions enabling the Interim Flow Plan when the flow targets are not being achieved.
+The current provisions enabling the Interim Flow Plan should be updated based on best available information and trialled as soon as possible.
+This would likely serve to identify and address technical issues with implementation such as the need for improved gauging, predictive flow forecasting, and understanding of system losses.
+The Commission notes that steps are being taken to improve flow gauging across NSW (see Chapter 5.2.1).
+Upstream plans and the Plan itself should be amended as necessary to allow the routine implementation of updated provisions when the flow targets are not being achieved.